Important Legal Disclaimer

 The Instagram post went up on a Saturday.
 Keys in hand.
 Big smiles.
 "First home buyer Australia success!" caption.
 Friends and family cheered in the comments.

 These aren't rare cases.
-This is the new reality for Australian first home buyers, whether buying apartments or houses.
+This is the new reality for Australian first-time buyers, whether buying apartments or houses.

 The 2025 First Home Buyer Australia Mortgage Stress Crisis: The Numbers

-Let's look at the scale of the mortgage stress problem for every first home buyer Australia.
+Let's look at the scale of the mortgage stress problem when buying first home Australia.
 Whether you're preparing a first apartment checklist or buying a house, these statistics apply:

-- 47% paid more than their first budget (FOMO—Fear of Missing Out—took over)
+- 47% paid more than their first budget (FOMO, or Fear of Missing Out, took over)

 - 70% bought with less than 10% deposit (even with first home buyer grants Australia)